isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-campaign-sync/set-max-campaigns.rst

 .. note::
-  This setting is used in addition to the option to include inactive campaigns (see :doc:`/pipeline-batches/crm-campaign-sync/read-inactive-campaigns`) and the option to use a filter expression (see :doc:`/components/crm-filter-expressions/index`).
+  This setting is used in addition to the option to include inactive campaigns (see :doc:`/pipeline-batches/crm-campaign-sync/read-inactive-campaigns`) and the option to use a filter expression (see :def-providers-crm-component:`CRM Filter Expressions<crm-filter-expressions/index.html>`).

 .. note::
   This setting does not restrict the number of campaigns that are read